Fiduciary Financial Advisor in Nashville, TN

 Suitability Standard

-• Suitability: Advisors only need to ensure that their suggestions are appropriate for the client’s financial needs and objectives at the time of the transaction.
+• Suitability: Advisors merely need to ensure that their recommendations are appropriate for the client’s financial needs and objectives at the time of the transaction.

-• Reduced Care Standard: Advisors can take into account their own interests as long as the suggestions are suitable.
+• Lower Standard of Care: Advisors can take into account their own interests as long as the recommendations are appropriate.

 • Examples: Some broker-dealers and insurance agents.